icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

 With DI, a dispatch pipeline is typically more dynamic: some infrastructure code creates a unique DI scope for each dispatch and the leaf dispatcher is a service managed by your DI container.
-This leaf dispatcher is created "on-demand" (per dispatch) when its lifetime is transient or scoped.
+This leaf dispatcher is created on-demand (per dispatch) when its lifetime is transient or scoped.

 A middleware in your DI dispatch pipeline can use features as usual to communicate with other middleware and the leaf dispatcher.
 However, a more idiomatic approach is to communicate using injected services.
 For example: